Skip to Main Content

 New England Council Fellows Program

 The New England Council Fellows Program was launched in 2025 to commemorate the Council’s 100th anniversary.
-In its pilot year, the Council has selected a total of six non-profit organizations – one in each state – and will provide these organizations with $5,000 each to support the hiring of a summer intern to support their charitable mission.
+Under this new initiative, the Council selects provides funding to non-profit organizations in the region and provides each with funding to support the hiring of a summer fellow to support the organization’s charitable mission.
 The goals of the program are twofold: to support worthy organizations with missions to provide important services in the region, and to help provide young adults with valuable work experience to prepare them for future career success.
+In its pilot year, the Council selected a total of six non-profit organizations – one in each state – and provided these organizations with $5,000 each to support the hiring of a summer intern to support their charitable mission.

 Questions?